Hierarchical State Nodes

 event is sent to the'red'

-parent state, which does handle it.
+parent state, which handles the event.

-console.log(lightMachine.transition({ red: 'stop' }, 'TIMER').value);
+console.log(lightMachine.transition({ red: 'stop' }, { type: 'TIMER' }).value);

 // => 'green'